mounirabcire/natours/README.md

 - Art direction
 - @media (min-resolution: 192dpi)
 ### Others
-- Use `@supports` when a particular property is being tested.
+- How to use `@supports` when a particular property is being tested.

 ## Running the Project 🚦